Our QA engineers write test cases and checklists, conduct different types of testing, and provide advice on

 Whether your app is developed in compliance with functional specifications and whether all the features function as you expected them to.

-how your app will perform when its user’s device has unstable internet connection or low battery life.
+It includes testing the application under different internet speeds, as well as how your app will perform when its user’s device has unstable Internet connection or low battery life.

-Whether your app is secured and if the private data is accessible to unwanted 3rd parties.
+Whether your app is secured and free from any vulnerabilities, threats, and risks that could result in significant losses, and if the private data is accessible to unwanted 3rd parties.

 With access to thousands of testers from all over the world, we are able to get your app tested in any country you want.
 You will hardly find a software development company that can also offer you this service.